dtinit/data-transfer-project/Documentation/Developer.md

 ## Acquire Keys
 To run an instance of DTP you need to have API keys from the services you wish to interact with.
-Please see the [aquire keys](Keys.md) document for points on how to do this.
+Please see the [acquire keys](Keys.md) document for points on how to do this.

 ## Creating the Docker Network
 You only need to do this once.
 The network will remain created even if you stop Docker.